Towards Precise Intra-camera Supervised Person Re-identification: The Proposed Method

 \subsection{Inter-camera Learning}

-The Re-ID model trained via intra-camera learning achieves considerable discrimination capability.
-However, the lack of explicit inter-camera correlations renders the model relatively weak at coping with variations in different cameras.
+With the proposed camera-specific non-parametric ID classification loss and quintuplet loss, our Re-ID model achieves outstanding discrimination ability within cameras.
+Meanwhile, the model also gains certain capability in discriminating IDs across cameras through the joint learning of all per-camera classification tasks.
+However, due to the lack of explicit inter-camera correlations, the model is still weak at coping with variations in different cameras.
 To address this problem, we perform an inter-camera learning that consists of a cross-camera ID association step and a Re-ID model updating step.